 • Drug forms:

-• solution given by intravenous, subcutaneous, or intramuscular injection, or injection into a joint or into the spine
+• a solution given by intravenous, subcutaneous, intramuscular injection, or injection into a joint or the spinal canal

-• powder that’s mixed with liquid to form a solution, given by intravenous, subcutaneous, or intramuscular injection, or injection into a joint or into the spine
+• a powder that’s mixed with liquid to form a solution, given by intravenous, subcutaneous, or intramuscular injection, or injection into a joint or the spinal canal

 • Brand-name versions:

-Read on to learn about methotrexate and cost, as well as how to save money on prescriptions.
+Read on to learn about methotrexate and cost, and how to save money on prescriptions.

 As with all medications, the cost of methotrexate can vary.
 Factors that may affect the price you’ll pay include your treatment plan, your insurance coverage, and the pharmacy you use.
 It may also depend on the cost of visits to your healthcare facility to receive doses of methotrexate.

-In addition, you may need to purchase needles and syringes, or an auto-injector pen, to use some forms of methotrexate.
+In addition, you may need to purchase needles, syringes, or an auto-injector pen to use some forms of this drug.

 To find out what the cost of methotrexate may be for you, talk with your doctor, pharmacist, or insurance provider.